 - Pour boiling water over the flower.
 (To learn what temperatures of water to use on each tea, click HERE)

-- Allow it to infuse.
+- Cover the vessel and Allow it to infuse.

-- Remove and dispose of the flower.
+- After infusing, remove and dispose of the flower.

 - Cover your vessel and put tea in the fridge.